Nobuo Fujita: Bombing Oregon

-At 06:00 on 9 September, I-25 surfaced west of the Oregon/California border where she launched the Glen, flown by Fujita and Petty Officer Okuda Shoji, with a 154 kg load of two incendiary bombs.
+At 06:00 on 9 September, I-25 surfaced west of the Oregon/California border where she launched her E14Y floatplane, flown by Fujita and Petty Officer Okuda Shoji, with a 154 kg load of two incendiary bombs.
 Fujita dropped two bombs, one on Wheeler Ridge on Mount Emily in Oregon.
 The location of the other bomb is unknown.
 The Wheeler Ridge bomb started a small fire 16 km due east of Brookings, which U.S. Forest Service employees were able to extinguish.
 Rain the night before had made the forest very damp, and the bombs were rendered essentially ineffective.
 Fujita's plane had been spotted by two men, Howard Gardner and Bob Larson, at the Mount Emily fire lookout tower in the Siskiyou National Forest.
 Two other lookouts (the Chetco Point Lookout and the Long Ridge Lookout) reported the plane, but could not see it due to heavy fog.
 The plane was seen and heard by many people, especially when Fujita flew over Brookings in both directions.
 At about noon that day, Howard Gardner at the Mount Emily Lookout reported seeing smoke.
 The four U.S. Forest Service employees discovered that the fire was caused by a Japanese bomb.
 Approximately 27 kg of fragments, including the nose of the bomb, were turned over to the United States Army.

 After the bombing, I-25 came under attack by a USAAF aircraft on patrol, forcing the submarine to dive and hide on the ocean floor off Port Orford.
 The American attacks caused only minor damage, and Fujita flew a second bombing sortie three weeks later on 29 September.
 Fujita used the Cape Blanco Light as a beacon.
 After 90 minutes flying east, he dropped his bombs and reported seeing flames, but the bombing remained unnoticed in the U.S.

 The submarine torpedoed and sank the SS Camden and SS Larry Doheny and then sailed for home.
 On its way to Japan, I-25 sank the Soviet submarine L-16, which was in transit between Dutch Harbor, Alaska, and San Francisco, California, mistaking it for an American submarine (Japan and the USSR were not at war at the time).

 The two attacks on Oregon in September 1942 were the only enemy aircraft bombings on the contiguous United States and were the second time the continental United States was attacked by such aircraft during World War II, following the bombing of Dutch Harbor in Unalaska, Alaska three months earlier.
+This strategy of using forest fires as a weapon in World War II is cited in Smokey Bear's website as the motivating force behind the Wildfire PSA campaign.